bairblog/bairblog.github.io/_posts/2017-10-17-lfd-surgical-robots.md

 We evaluated SWIRL on a deformable sheet tensioning task.
 A sheet of surgical gauze is fixtured at the two far corners using a pair of clips.
 The unclipped part of the gauze is allowed to rest on soft silicone padding.
 The robot's  task is to reach for the unclipped part, grasp it, lift the gauze, and tension the sheet to be as planar as possible.
-A open-loop policy, one that does not react to unexpected changes, typically fails on this task because it requires some feedback of whether gauze is properly grasped, how the gauze has deformed after grasping, and visual feedback of whether the gauze is planar.
-The task is sequential as some grasps pick up more or less of the material and the flattening procedure has to be accordingly modified.
+An open-loop policy, one that does not react to unexpected changes, typically fails on this task because it requires some feedback of whether gauze is properly grasped, how the gauze has deformed after grasping, and visual feedback of whether the gauze is planar.
+The task is sequential, as some grasps pick up more or less of the material and the flattening procedure has to be accordingly modified.

 <p style="text-align:center;">
 <img